LukeCarrier/resume/README.md

 * __Introduced Terraform to manage our Azure estate along with the migration of a pro bono project.__
 * Led initial implementation of Datadog to get better insights into platform performance.
-* Led migration of application servers from Windows Server to Ubuntu, along with initial deployment of SaltStack for configuration management.
+* Led migration of application servers from Windows Server to Ubuntu, driven by the need to reduce operational interventions (~80 per week to <1 per week).
+* Led initial deployment of SaltStack for configuration management.

 #### Senior Moodle Developer (January 2015 - July 2017)